mattermost/docs/source/process/overview.rst

 The design is successful if 100% of team members use Mattermost for internal communications, and are largely off of email and proprietary SaaS products that lock-in user data as part of their business model.

-See `Mattermost Manifesto <https://www.mattermost.org/manifesto/>`__ for more details.
+See `Mattermost Manifesto <https://docs.mattermost.com/overview/product.html>`__ for more details.

 Community Systems
 -----------------

-Please see `Community Systems <http://docs.mattermost.com/process/community-systems.html>`__ documentation for how feedback from community constituents is processed into `tickets accepting pull requests. <http://docs.mattermost.com/process/accepting-pull-request.html>`__
+Please see `Community Systems <http://docs.mattermost.com/process/community-systems.html>`__ documentation for how feedback from community constituents is processed into `tickets accepting pull requests <https://docs.mattermost.com/process/help-wanted.html>`_.

 Tickets
 -------